MaxEnger/RandomForest_SolarFields/README.md

 ```
 - Begin Training the Data with the New Feature Collection.
 - Landuse is the property that defines how each feature in the collection is categorized (i.e Solar v.
 Non-Solar)
-- The scale is set to 10 because the Sentinel-2A image's resolution is 10m (exception: SWIR Bands are 20m, so we will sample those bands at 20m.
+- The scale is set to 10 because the Sentinel-2A image's resolution is 10m
-- This code does not resample the pixel size)
+- Exception: SWIR Bands are 20m, so we will sample those bands at 20m.
+This code does not resample the pixel size
 ```js
 // Define the bands to be used to train your data var training = mosaic.sampleRegions({